Linabel-Tech/mule4-demo/README.md

 # mule4-deployment-demo
-PoC for deploying MuleSoft applications via Mule Maven Plugin This is repo is currently a work in progress
+PoC for deploying MuleSoft applications via Mule Maven Plugin.
+###### This is repo is currently a work in progress

 ## What is a Mule Maven Plugin?
 * allows you to deploy/undeploy a MuleSoft application.
 It works with the Enterprise Mule Runtime engine and Community Mule Kernel.